 Chihuahuan Ravens are fairly common in their desert habitat, but thinly distributed.
 Look for them around cliffs, near ranch operations, and at landfills.
 In dry open country, make a point to scan tall perches such as utility poles to find a perched bird or a nest.

 - Cool Facts

-- The bases of neck and body feathers of a Chihuahuan Raven are white, not gray like those of other American crows and ravens.
-The white is difficult to see in the field, and is only revealed by wind blowing the feathers, or when a bird fluffs its feathers to display at another raven.
+- The bases of the neck and body feathers of a Chihuahuan Raven are white, not gray like those of other American crows and ravens.
+The white is difficult to see in the field and is only revealed by wind blowing the feathers, or when a bird fluffs its feathers to display at another raven.
 Although this coloration is unique in North America, a number of other crows and ravens around the world have white bases to their feathers.

 - The oldest recorded Chihuahuan Raven was at least 21 years, 9 months old when it was caught and released in Arizona in 2001.
 It had been banded in the same state in 1980.